 To be eligible to apply for an IAS Officer post, a candidate needs to necessarily have at least one of the education degree or qualification.

 Obtaining the right education degree should be the basic objective for an IAS Officer aspirant.

-Candidates meeting certain criteria can also appear for the UPSC CSE.
+Candidates meeting the below criteria can also appear for the UPSC CSE:

 In this case, the aspiring individuals or candidates need to submit the proof of eligibility from the designated or practising authority or representative from the university or institution they pursued the course from at the time of appearing for the UPSC Main Exam.
 If a candidate, who has qualified for the UPSC CSE main paper, is not able to furnish the proof, he/she is not allowed to appear for the examination.

 Any candidate who has appeared or intends to take the CSE exam and is waiting for their results is considered eligible to take the IAS preliminary exam.
 They are still required to submit proof of clearing the final (education qualification) exam alongside the Detailed Application Form (DAF) submission for the CSE Mains.

 To be eligible to apply for the Indian Civil Service officer post, an individual should attain a minimum age of 21 years and must not be 32 years old on August 1 in the year of the examination.
 In other words, any individual who is 32 years old before August 1 in the year of the UPSC CSE is not eligible to apply for the examination.
 The only exception to this general criterion of the candidate age is in case of OBC category.
 Under the OBC category, the maximum age to qualify for the IAS exam is 35 years and for the SC and ST, the upper limit is 37 years.